What is the application deadline?

 What graduate degree programs participate in the program?

 Graduate degree programs listed on the “Call for Applications” document have a history of participation in the program.
-The Shriver Center has the ability to partner with any UMBC graduate program and partners on a more limited basis with degree programs in the Shriver Center consortium (i.e. Johns Hopkins University, University of MD at College Park, UMB School of Social Work).
+The Shriver Center has the ability to partner with any UMBC graduate program and partners on a more limited basis with degree programs in the Shriver Center consortium (i.e. University of MD at College Park, UMB School of Social Work or Public Health).
 In all cases the graduate degree program should demonstrate compatible requirements and mission.
 If you are interested in a degree program that is not listed on the call for applications we recommend that you contact the Peaceworker office in advance to discuss the program and your interests.

 How competitive is the application process and what makes a strong application?

 The program is interdisciplinary and seeks to keep a balance of degrees represented.
-In general, there is more competition for Fellowship placements with consortium (i.e. Johns Hopkins University, University of MD at College Park, UMB School of Social Work) degree programs than for fellowship placements with UMBC graduate programs.
+In general, there is more competition for Fellowship placements with consortium (i.e. University of MD at College Park, Loyola or University of Maryland Baltimore) degree programs than for fellowship placements with UMBC graduate programs.
 Applicants may apply to more than one graduate program in conjunction with their Peaceworker application.
 While our admissions process is competitive, successful applicants write strong personal statements that demonstrate a commitment to the values and mission of the program.
 We look for a strong fit between the proposed graduate degree program and our available service sites, as well as fit with the personal and professional goals of the applicant.
 Statements that demonstrate an interest in one of our featured service placements or flexibility around service placements are more likely to be successful.

 I haven’t filed my taxes yet.
 Can I submit my FAFSA after the application deadline?